There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Sharp bends or uneven surfaces

-Anything inside a circle is telling you what you must do, or what you're not allowed to do.
-The instructions in these signs must be followed.
-And ignoring them can result in fines, points on your licence, or more serious penalties.
+Circle road signs mean “Instruction”, with information telling you what you must do, or what you're not allowed to do.
+These signs must be followed.
+Ignoring them can result in fines, points on your licence, or more serious penalties.

-Red circles tell you what not to do:
+Red circle road signs tell you what not to do:

 - No entry